Stenosis in the back — learning more about this common spinal condition

-Stenosis in back or neck passageways can remain completely asymptomatic.
+Stenosis in the neck or back is common and does not necessarily cause symptoms.
 However, if the central canal or a foramen narrows to the point that a spinal nerve root or the spinal cord becomes compressed, symptoms will likely arise.
-If you’ve already been diagnosed with stenosis in your back, you are likely no stranger to the pain, tingling, numbness, and muscle weakness that commonly radiate throughout the back, neck, or extremities due to spinal nerve compression.
+If you’ve already been diagnosed with stenosis in your back, you are likely no stranger to the pain, tingling, numbness and muscle weakness that commonly radiates throughout the neck, back or extremities due to spinal nerve compression.

-If you have been unable to find relief from your spinal stenosis symptoms despite several months of non-surgical treatments, you may be a candidate for an endoscopic decompression procedure from Laser Spine Institute.
-Our outpatient surgeries offer safe, effective alternatives to highly invasive open spine surgeries, and many of our patients are able to return to their full range of activities just two weeks after their outpatient procedure.
+If you have been unable to find relief from your spinal stenosis symptoms despite several months of nonsurgical treatments, you may be a candidate for minimally invasive spine surgery performed by the surgeons at Laser Spine Institute.
+Our outpatient surgeries are safer and effective alternatives^ to highly invasive open spine surgeries.
 Contact Laser Spine Institute today to learn more.

 We’re happy to provide a free MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.